RezaChabok/contacts-manager-python/README.md

-# contacts-python-json
+# contacts-manager-python
- Contacts manager in Python with json.
+ Contacts manager in Python with json and sqlalchemy.